Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 got smushed together in the Wikipedia table when we scraped it.
 There wasn’t a quick and easy way to `regex` them into separate rows so I just filtered them out and added them back in.
-Then at the end of the pipe, I create a `first` and `last` variable for each season taking note of what overall episode number the first and last episodes of each season were.
+Then at the end of the pipe, I created a `first` and `last` variable for each season taking note of what overall episode number the first and last episodes of each season were.
 You’ll see why I did this soon.